AJAntwi/Udacity-Project4/README.md

 * Create Flask app in Container
 * Run via kubectl

+Key Deliverables

+My deliverables for this project included:

+    A Dockerfile for containerizing the Python Flask application.
+    Scripts for running the application in Docker and Kubernetes.
+    A fully-functional GitHub repository demonstrating the CI/CD process with CircleCI.
+    Deployment of the containerized application using Kubernetes.

 ### Files in the repository

 * .circleci/config.yml: Configuration file for CircleCI.